jjackowski/duds/README.md

     - Builds tested mostly on armv6 and amd64.
     - Time building with command "scons samples":
       - Raspberry Pi Zero: about 75 minutes
-      - Raspberry Pi 3 Model B: about 18 minutes; faster with -j2.
+      - Raspberry Pi 3 Model B:
+        - about 18 minutes with -j1 (default)
+        - about 10 minutes with -j2 and -j3 using external hard drive for swap

 # Build targets

-The default build target is the DUDS library.
+The default build target is the DUDS library made for debugging.
 Sample programs are built with the "samples" target, and the tests program (one program right now) with the "tests" target.
 All those targets make debug builds.
-There is support for optimized builds, but they are untested.
+There are also targets with names that end in either "-dbg", or "-opt", for debug or optimized builds respectively.
 Build from the root directory of DUDS by running scons.
 The binaries will be placed in a directory under bin named for the target and build.
 For example:
 - duds
   - bin
     - linux-armv6l-dbg
+      - samples (built with target "samples" or "samples-dbg")
     - linux-armv6l-opt
+      - samples (built with target "samples-opt")
     - linux-x86_64-dbg

 There is currently no target for installation.
 Despite using Linux since 2001, I'm not really